jahrmando/qemu-kvm-snapshots/README.md

 Exit!
 14:42:34 02/09/13
 ```

-I be happy to receive your **feedback** to improve the script.
+I'll be happy to receive your __feedback__ to improve the script.
 Greetings!